 Nintendo Indie Showcase Drops Several Surprise Releases

 This week’s Indie showcase from Nintendo included quite a few pleasant surprises.
 Untitled Goose Game is getting multiplayer in an upcoming update and physical release later this fall.
 Supergiant’s Hades is coming to Switch with cross-save for PC players.
 The developers behind Reigns are making even more games, with Card Sharks set to be coming to the hybrid console and PC next year.
-But the real star of the show was all of the surprises launches that day – A Short Hike, Manifold Garden, Spiritfarer, Takeshi & Hiroshi, Evergate, and Raji: An Ancient Epic (which I gush about in my preview) all became available shortly after the showcase concluded.
+But the real star of the show was all of the surprise launches that day – A Short Hike, Manifold Garden, Spiritfarer, Takeshi & Hiroshi, Evergate, and Raji: An Ancient Epic (which I gush about in my preview) all became available shortly after the showcase concluded.
 They also dropped with a slight discount, and Nintendo kicked off an even bigger sale for indie titles across the platform.

 Chinese Indie Developer Wows Internet with 13-Minute Gameplay Trailer